 XIMPreeditArea If chosen, the input method would require the client to provide some area values for it to do its preediting.
 Refer to XIC values XNArea and XNAreaNeeded.
 XIMPreeditPosition If chosen, the input method would require the client to provide positional values.
-Refer to XIC values to define the set of preedit callbacks.
+Refer to XIC values XNSpotLocation and XNFocusWindow.
+XIMPreeditCallbacks If chosen, the input method would require the client to define the set of preedit callbacks.
 Refer to XIC values XNPreeditStartCallback, XNPreeditDoneCallback, XNPreeditDrawCallback, and XNPreeditCaretCallback.

-XNSpotLocation and XNFocusWindow.

-XIMPreeditCallbacks If chosen, the input method would require the client preedit values.

-XIMPreeditNothing If chosen, the input method can function without any back.
+XIMPreeditNothing If chosen, the input method can function without any preedit values.
+XIMPreeditNone The input method does not provide any preedit feedback.
 Any preedit value is ignored.
 This style is mutually exclusive with the other preedit styles.

-XIMPreeditNone The input method does not provide any preedit feedsome area values for it to do its status feedback.
-See